-Books and series that focus on destinations and encourage children to engage in their surroundings are a great option.
 One book series that we used as we traveled was the Larry Gets Lost Series.
-A little boy keeps getting separated from him, while traipsing around the landmarks of different cities.
+A little boy keeps getting separated from his dog.
+While searching for his dog, he traipses past the landmarks of different cities.

 Specific to traveling in the United States, these also look like fun picks.